RHoKAustralia/berry-street/README.md

 ## Getting Started

-You will need to get this code onto your laptop.
-To do this you will need a `git` client.
-If you are on windows, make sure you are using UNIX line endings as most of the tools will inside a linux docker container.

   ```
   git clone https://github.com/RHoKAustralia/berry-street.git
   ```

+If you are on windows, make sure you are using UNIX line endings as most of the tools will inside a linux docker container.

 ## Basic setup instructions